 For data, include a list of the data elements that will be reviewed.
 You can include a general description here and upload a list of all the specific data elements or a data extraction sheet.
-Remember, if identifiers are not needed, they should not be included.

 If specimens will be received, include a description of the specimens and the number of specimens that will be received.
-If you will receive information/data with the specimens, include a description of the specimens.
+If you will receive information/data with the specimens, include a description of the specific information/data that will be received.